 How is the course organised?

-What are the subjects?
+What are the subjects and Course Content:

-Academic Options: provide students with introductory university courses as a prelude to continuing their studies to a higher level.
+Academic Options: Provide students with introductory university courses as a prelude to continuing their studies to a higher level.
 Students generally study four options (two per semester) from the following subjects *:

 - College of Arts, Social Sciences & Celtic Studies: Philosophy, Sociology, History, Irish, English, Mathematics, Geography